 Location: Gaviota Drive and Oak Street, Laguna Beach

 Oak Street Beach is rocky and narrow with no amenities.
 Oak Street doesn’t allow surfers, but just to the north is Brooks Street Beach where surfers can be found enjoying the waves.
 There are lifeguards on duty on the narrow SCUBA diver-friendly beach.
-The reef juts out from the beach making for a small sandy beach for sunbathing.
+The reef juts out from the beach making for a small sandy area for sunbathing.
 Metered parking can be found on Oak Street and PCH.
 On-leash dogs are welcome but they are not allowed on the sand from 9am – 6pm between June 15 and September 10.

 Pearl Street Beach